Three Minutes After The Bell

 I sat up with a huff.
 This is ridiculous.
 At this rate, I won’t get any sleep…

 Tossing my covers to one side, I threw my legs over the side of the bed, slipped them into my fuzzy house slippers, and made my way out of the main bedroom of my suite.
-My suite, like Axel’s and Val’s, was a three-bedroom, one-bathroom apartment–and like my adoptive brother, I resided on the second floor.
+My space, like Axel’s and Val’s, was a three-bedroom, one-bathroom apartment–and like my adoptive brother, I resided on the second floor.
 He and I shared a balcony, so I made a beeline to the coat rack, grabbed my spare hoodie, and was out the door in a matter of minutes.

 As predicted, there sat Axel, vaping and scrolling through his phone.
 “You should be asleep,” he grumbled without so much as a glance in my direction.